TommasoTarchi/autoRNAseq/README.md

 it to be set (for step reference numbers see [this section](#pipeline-steps)).
 If **at least one** of the steps you intend to run is listed for a variable, then you need to set that variable.

-- `input_list`: complete path to txt file containing input files described in the previous section.
+- `input_list`: complete path to txt file containing input files described in [this section](#input-files).
 Required by steps: 2, 3, 4, 5, 6, 7, 8, 9, 10.

 - `index_dir`: path to directory for genome index files.
 Required by steps: 1, 3.